scrabbletank/farhome-rules/monstermanual.md

 |2/0|0/0|2/0|0/0|-1/0|0/0|

 ___
-***Physical Resistance.*** This creature has Resistance 1 against physical damage and Vulernability 1 against fire damage.
+***Physical Resistance.*** This creature has Resistance 1 against physical damage and Vulnerability 1 against fire damage.

 **Actions**